-If you have been looking into shipping containers, you may have noticed that they have sometimes been referred to as ‘intermodal’.
+If you have been looking into buying a container, you may have noticed that they have sometimes been referred to as ‘intermodal’.
 This term is attributed to the fact that shipping containers were originally designed and built to be transferred between different modes of transport.

 What Are Intermodals Used For?

 Storage boxes were traditionally designed to facilitate the transportation of cargo around the world.
 They were made so that goods could be loaded into them in one country, then transported across the world by ship, train, or road, being able to be transferred between the different modes of transport and then unpacked when they got to their destination at the other end.

 There are several benefits to this, such as better security for the cargo, less loading and unloading required, a faster journey, and it is more cost-effective.

 These design features mean that steel units are: